matthewcavanaugh96/us-presidential-elections-by-county/README.md

 OTHER QUIRKS:
 You may notice that Loving County, TX, frequently has more votes than residents, causing turnout above 100%.
 This is a well-documented phenomenon which has resulted in lawsuits and is not a data problem.

-IDEAS AND TO DO LIST:
+TO DO LIST:
-Need more visualizations.
+1. Need more visualizations.
-After model results are compiled, print the results with each year excluded.
-Restructure data.
+2. Restructure data.
 Rename workbooks and data source files for clarity.
 Split main notebook into sections, named numerically for sorting.

+IDEAS
+1. After model results are compiled, print the results with each year excluded.
+2. Interpolate data between the election years and simulate them as if an election took place.